redhat-na-ssa/gpu-workshop/README.md

 ### Background

 Graphics Processing Units (GPUs) were originally invented to allow application developers to program 3D graphics accelerators to render photo realistic images in real time.
 The key is GPUs accelerate matrix and vector math operations (dot product, cross product and matrix multiplies).
-It turns out that these math operations are used in many applications besides 3D graphics including high performance computing and machine learning.
+It turns out these math operations are used in many applications besides 3D graphics including high performance computing and machine learning.
 As a result, software libraries (i.e. CUDA) were developed to allow non-graphics or general purpose computing applications to take advantage of GPU hardware.

 ![non-Shaded Skull](./images/skull.jpg) ![Shaded Skull](./images/skullshaded.jpg)